 To date, no strong causal studies of Early Head Start-Child Care Partnerships exist; however, initial findings from the National Descriptive Study of Early Head Start-Child Care Partnerships provide some observational context for how these partnerships are working and may contribute to indicators of child and family wellbeing.
 The point-in-time survey of EHS-CCP grantees did not suggest that the EHS-CCP grants "increased the number of infant-toddler child care slots available in partner centers and family care homes" (p.
-22); however, the grants did increase per-child funding, allowed partners to purchase materials and supplies for the classroom, supported the education and professional development of staff, and provided comprehensive services to children and families.35 Many EHS-CCP partner organizations also offered comprehensive services to children not served by partnership slots.35 EHS-CCP grantees did encounter some challenges in partnerships, highlighting difficulties for partners in meeting the HSPPS, particularly with regard to staff-child ratios and group size requirements.35 Future research on EHS-CCPs is needed to examine the impact of this funding on providers and child and family outcomes.
+22); however, the grants did increase per-child funding, allowed partners to purchase materials and supplies for the classroom, supported the education and professional development of staff, and provided comprehensive services to children not served by partnership slots.35

+EHS-CCP grantees did encounter some challenges in partnerships, highlighting difficulties for partners in meeting the HSPPS, particularly with regard to staff-child ratios and group size requirements.35 Future research on EHS-CCPs is needed to examine the impact of this funding on providers and child and family outcomes.
 As the EHS-CCP program matures, research should examine the impact of these partnerships on expanding access to high-quality early care and education and subsequent impacts on indicators of child wellbeing, particularly among state grantees.
-Similarly, research is needed on the impact of state-specific programs similar to EHS in design and quality standards; causal research is not yet available on these programs.
+Similarly, research is needed on the impact of state-specific programs that are similar to EHS in design and quality standards; causal research is not yet available on these programs.